OmriHab/Botnet/README.md

 # Botnet
 Lightweight botnet written in c++
 ## Getting started
-Currently this botnet works only on linux, tested on Ubuntu 16.04 and should work on mac OS and other version of Unix
+Currently this botnet works only on linux, tested on Ubuntu and should work on mac OS and other versions of Unix
 ### Installing
 First clone the package by entering this in your terminal:
 ```